pd3f/pd3f.com/content/en/docs/pd3f/usage.md

 docker-compose up --scale worker=3
 ```

-To increase the frontend workers, adap the env `WEB_CONCURRENCY` in `docker-compose.yml`:
+To increase the frontend workers, adapt the env `WEB_CONCURRENCY` in `docker-compose.yml`:

 ```yml
 WEB_CONCURRENCY=2